Skip to content

 )

-You can find detailed descriptions of all plugins in the Oh My Zsh plugins wiki.
+Descriptions for all of these are in the Oh My Zsh plugins wiki.

 1. Open your editor's settings